NeuralEnsemble/cobrawap/README.rst

 .. _WaveScalES: https://drive.google.com/file/d/1BYZmhz_qJ8MKPOIeyTZw6zjqfVMcCCCk/view

-WaveScalEphant - what is currently available
+WaveScalEphant - what is currently available and possible developments
 --------------------------------------

 This workflow would include as a first step setting up a "scaffold" or prototype upon which to build: